 REMEMBER: The sweetness of a cheap price is long forgotten over the lingering bitterness of a bad tattoo.

-No. We do not price over the phone, through email or social media.
-The best way to get a price is to physically come into the shop due to the many complexities involved — if you need dedicated talk-time with an artist feel feel to request a consultation by telephone or by stopping by and chatting with reception.
+No. We do not price over the phone or social media but you CAN get a quote by filling out our Booking Form.
+The second best way to get a price is to physically come into the shop due to the many complexities involved — if you need dedicated talk-time with an artist feel feel to request a consultation by telephone or by stopping by and chatting with reception.

 Please do!
 All providers work on straight commission and tips account for a large portion of their income just like waitresses or stylists.
 That being said, a tip is based on your satisfaction and not required.
 What is a typical tip?
 Use a waitress scale.
 20% is common for good service.